 This course will examine sports as a soft power (persuasion, influence, and attraction) in the attempt to bridge communities and cultures locally, nationally, and globally.
 Students will analyze case studies demonstrating the effectiveness of using sports as part of a strategic communication plan by local, national, and international governments, and NGOs; investigate the role of sports in spontaneous grassroots movements; and develop an appreciation for the ability of sports to challenge or reinforce social and cultural values at the local, national, and international levels.

 This course will introduce theories, concepts, knowledge, and skills for managers in commercialized and community-based sports in the Australian context.
 Students will develop an understanding of the range of challenges facing 21st century sports managers, including a complex socio cultural environment, competitive business markets, the management of a range of key stakeholders, the future of sports management, and strategic planning to meet future sporting organizations’ objectives; evaluate how public policy, sports governance, and legislative requirements impact on the management of sporting organizations; and explore Australia’s wider social utility of sports.

 SDNY BUSN 3383

-This course examines in detail the various techniques and strategies of sports marketing.
-The issue of professionalism and the corporatization of sport will be addressed.
-The focus on the necessity of securing various revenue streams including sponsorships, investment opportunities, government grants and fund-raising potential of individuals, teams, clubs and facilities in the broad arena of sport.
-Students will examine the promotion of sport through various channels, including traditional media and the rise of digital marketing in its various forms.
-The ability to develop and implement marketing strategies and plans to present to individuals or organizations will be based around practical application using Australian case studies.
+This course will examine the techniques and strategies of sports marketing.
+Students will explore the topics of professionalism and corporatization of sports; develop an awareness of the necessity of securing various revenue streams, including sponsorships, investment opportunities, government grants, and the fundraising potential of individuals, teams, clubs, and facilities; acquire knowledge of the promotion of sports through various traditional and digital marketing channels; and, using Australian case studies, develop and implement marketing strategies and plans.

 SDNY BUSN 3382